gustavopinto/migration-to-oss/README.md

 # About

-This document presents the steps needed in order to reproduce the data used in our ICSME'16 study.
+This document presents the steps needed in order to reproduce the data used in our EMSE study.
 Read on for the guidelines.

 ## Survey